Laboratory for Microbial Biotechnology

-In the laboratory, working with both natural and genetically modified organisms is possible.
-The laboratory also has an ARTP system capable of generating variants of microorganisms with new properties and a cell sorting system (MMC) that can handle tiny droplets of bacteria, which can be practical for optimizing and finding new food-relevant microorganisms.
+The facility also houses an ARTP system (cold plasma mutagenesis) capable of generating variants of microorganisms with new properties, cell-sorting systems, and a Microbial Microdroplet Culture System (MMC) that can handle small droplets containing bacteria for optimization and identification of new food-relevant microorganisms.

 The personnel in the laboratory play a crucial role in developing future solutions within food fermentation and are among the leaders in lactic acid bacteria research.
 For example, they have developed solutions that can halve the time it takes to make cheese.
 They have also developed solutions that can improve the taste of plant-based foods.